Pictobits: Reception

-In his impressions of Picopict, IGN's Craig Harris called it "one of the most ambitious "match three" style puzzle games I've ever played".
+In his impressions of Pictobits, IGNs Craig Harris called it "one of the most ambitious "match three" style puzzle games I've ever played".
 Harris later reviewed it, calling it "unique, clever, fast-paced, and highly addictive".
 IGN awarded it as the Game of the Month for the Nintendo DS in May 2009, commenting that players will "have a hard time putting this unique puzzle game down".
 They also nominated for best Nintendo DS puzzle game of 2009 for both their award and the readers' choice award.
 They ranked it as the fifth best DSiWare game as of April 7, 2010.
 Stephen Totilo gave it overwhelming praise, citing specifically its challenge, old-school presentation, and the abundance of content; he adds that he could not come up with any cons, wishing that they would make a 16-bit sequel.
 In a later article, he praised the composers YMCK, who he forgot to mention in his review.
 He suggested that Picopict had the best video game soundtrack of 2009 up to that point.
 He later called it one of his favourite games of the first half of 2009.
-In an article on fine art, Totilo discussed designers' urge to create games with realistic appearances, praising Picopict as a "rare modern game with retro graphics".
-Kotaku's Brian Ashcraft listed it on his "DS and DSi gift guide", calling it a game with a "Tetris twist" and an "artsy retro style".
+In an article on fine art, Totilo discussed designers' urge to create games with realistic appearances, praising Pictobits as a "rare modern game with retro graphics".
+Kotakus Brian Ashcraft listed it on his "DS and DSi gift guide", calling it a game with a "Tetris twist" and an "artsy retro style".
 He also praised it as one of the best values for the DSiWare, recommending it for anyone who gets nostalgic for the Nintendo Entertainment System.